Mary Baker Eddy: Final years and death

+In 1908, concerned that her Pleasant View estate, as well as the state of New Hampshire were contaminated with malicious animal magnetism, Eddy moved in secrecy to Chestnut Hill in Massachusetts.

 Eddy died of pneumonia on the evening of December 3, 1910, at her home at 400 Beacon Street, in the Chestnut Hill section of Newton, Massachusetts.
 Her death was announced the next morning, when a city medical examiner was called in.
 She was buried on December 8, 1910, at Mount Auburn Cemetery in Cambridge, Massachusetts.
 Her open-air mausoleum was designed by New York architect Egerton Swartwout (1870–1943).

 Legacy

 A bronze memorial relief of Eddy by Lynn sculptor Reno Pisano was unveiled in December 2000, at the corner of Market Street and Oxford Street in Lynn, Massachusetts, near the site of her fall in 1866.

 In 1995, Eddy was elected to the National Women's Hall of Fame as the first American woman to have founded a worldwide religion.

 Eddy was named one of the "100 Most Significant Americans of All Time" in 2014 by Smithsonian Magazine, and her book Science and Health with Key to the Scriptures was ranked as one of the "75 Books by Women Whose Words Have Changed the World" by the Women's National Book Association in 1992.

-She is referenced in the Family Guy episode "Livin' on a Prayer", in which Peter Griffin says in response to Science and Health with Key to the Scriptures, "This is your god, a woman?".